 COMPUTER USE AND FILE SHARING

 READMISSION OF VETERANS

 - Students who leave the institution for military service may re-enter the institution upon returning from service.
 The student must apply for readmission within five years of completion of military service.
 The eligible veteran is admitted with the same academic status – meaning the same program (or most similar one, if same program does not exist), same enrollment status, same number of credits and same academic status (satisfactory, warning, or probation).
 If the student is not prepared to be readmitted, reasonable efforts by the institution to help the student become prepared will be provided at no extra cost to the student.
 Point University is not required to readmit a veteran if Point University can demonstrate through a preponderance of the evidence that the student is not prepared to resume the program or will not be able to complete it.

 SATISFACTORY PROGRESS STANDARDS

 Federal regulations and Point University policies require that financial aid recipients make satisfactory academic progress.
 This means that a student must proceed toward successful and timely completion of degree requirements.
 Specific information regarding satisfactory academic progress for financial aid is stated in the Point University General Catalog and the Point University Hybrid Program Catalog.

 For more information about our Title IX policies and procedures, please visit: www.point.edu/TitleIX

 View tuition and fees for Point University’s traditional program.

-View tuition and fees for Point University’s Access program for working adults.
+View tuition and fees for Point University’s Hybrid program for working adults.